gma57/HIF2alpha_unbinding/README.md

 $ tail -n 50 west.log
 ~~~

+It is recommended to monitor the simulation every 50-100 iterations for convergence using the tools detailed in the next section.

 ## Step 3: Simulation Analysis

 ### WEDAP
-To have an idea of the amount of configuration space explored so far, it can be useful to visualize the probability distribution of your data.
+To get an idea of the amount of configurational space explored so far, it can be useful to visualize the probability distribution of your data.
 To do so, we will use wedap a library written by Darian Yang.
 Type the following in the terminal to install WEDAP:

 ~~~bash
 # Install WEDAP in your conda environment
 $ pip install wedap
 ~~~

 The following code will allow us to visualize the 2D probability distribution of a single component of the multidimensional progress coordinate.
-The three components that form the progress coordinate are 1) solvent accessible surface area (sasa), 2) root mean squared deviation (rmsd), and 3) distance between the ligand and the protein.
-The specific progress coordinate can be specified by using the argument Xindex=i, where sasa, rmsd, and distance are 0, 1, and 2, respectively.
-The points in the graph are colored according to the negative logarithm of the weights (prior to reweighting).
+The three components that form the progress coordinate are 1) solvent accessible surface area (SASA), 2) root mean squared deviation (RMSD), and 3) distance between the ligand and the protein.
+The specific progress coordinate can be specified by using the argument Xindex=i, where SASA, RMSD, and distance are 0, 1, and 2, respectively.
+The points in the graph are colored according to the negative logarithm of the weight.

-For example, the following code will generate a probability distribution for the rmsd of a sample simulation after a little over 300 iterations:
+For example, the following code will generate a probability distribution for the RMSD of a sample simulation after a little over 300 iterations:

 ~~~python
 #Import WEDAP to calculate the 2D probability distributions and visualize the results.